Toñi Legidos Martínez

 If a few years ago, just before the pandemic, we had told many teachers from all educational levels (there is no age distinction here) that, in just over two years, they would be working and teaching effectively with all the technological tools that they use daily, the answer would undoubtedly have been “don’t even dream of it”, “I am too old for that”.
 I know it firsthand.
 But today, technology and education are two concepts that can never be separated.

 How do you find the balance between both of them?
 Is it inevitable an education subordinated to technology?
 Are computers, tablets, digital screens going to replace teachers, paper and pencil or books?
 Of course not.
-Today teachers are more important than ever so that all this technology is used effectively and productively.
+Today, teachers are more important than ever so that all this technology in schools is good for students when used effectively and productively.

 “Their use offers surprise, novelty, innovation and vision which, together with the skills that they achieve naturally in the classroom, help to create new ways of learning”